NYUCCL/whoops_yall/README.md

 **Run live**

 1. If all is going well and looks how you expect, `[psiTurk server:on mode:sdbx #HITs:0]$ mode` - to switch to "live" mode
-1. `[psiTurk server:on mode:live #HITs:0]$ create hit` - to create the hit on the live server, usually something like 0.01 (minium price)
+1. `[psiTurk server:on mode:live #HITs:0]$ hit create` - to create the hit on the live server, usually something like 0.01 (minium price)
 1. `[psiTurk server:on mode:live #HITs:0]$ worker approve --hit <yourhitid>` - to approve and pay everyone who has finished
 1. `[psiTurk server:on mode:live #HITs:0]$ worker bonus --hit <yourhitid> --auto` - to assign bonuses to everyone who has completed the task correctly